ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-10-17-design-patterns-in-ruby.markdown

 **Claasses Are Just Objects, Too**

-While the GoF concentrated on inheritance-based implementations of their fac- tories, we can get the same results with much less code by taking advantage of the fact that in Ruby, classes are just objects.
+While the GoF concentrated on inheritance-based implementations of their factories, we can get the same results with much less code by taking advantage of the fact that in Ruby, classes are just objects.

 ```ruby
 class Pond